View Document

 (5) This Policy does not apply to:

-1. Graduate Research students who are returning to study after a leave of absence (see Higher Degree Research Variations to Candidature Policy);
+1. Graduate Research students who are returning to study after a leave of absence (see Graduate Research Variations to Candidature Policy);

 2. applicants for the University's other coursework undergraduate and postgraduate courses of study (see Admission Policy);